student walks down a colorful hallway at Ayudando Latinos a Soñar in Half Moon Bay

 Internship, fellowship, and volunteer opportunities enable you to apply your academic learning to professional workplaces in the field of migration studies.

-You'll complete a 100 hour internship requirement, paid or volunteer with NGOs, government agencies, and organizations.
-The program features regional field trips and immersion experiences and options for a semester of study abroad at the the Universidad Iberoamericana in Mexico.
+MIMS students complete a 100 hour internship requirement, paid or volunteer with NGOs, government agencies, and organizations.
+For students already working in the field, your professional work may also count for this requirement.
+The program features regional field trips and immersion experiences, including the option of a semester of study abroad at the Universidad Iberoamericana in Puebla, Mexico.

 Study Migration Abroad